InfiniTimeOrg/InfiniTime/cmake-nRF5x/readme.md

 The script makes use of the following tools:

 - nRF5x SDK by Nordic Semiconductor - SoC specific drivers and libraries (also includes a lot of examples)
-- JLink by Segger - interface software for the JLink familiy of programmers
+- JLink by Segger - interface software for the JLink family of programmers
 - nrfjprog by Nordic Semiconductor - Wrapper utility around JLink
 - arm-non-eabi-gcc by ARM and the GCC Team - compiler toolchain for embedded (= bare metal) ARM chips